Lambda-X-Master/Front-end/README.md

 ## Other Scripts

-🚫⬇️replace these examples with your own⬇️
+🚫replace these examples with your own

     * typecheck - runs the TypeScript compiler
     * build - creates a build of the application